Facebook

 Each program may have unique requirements for admissions.

-• Review the admissions information for your program of interest to find out if there are more steps.
+Review the admissions information for your program of interest to determine if there are more steps for program-specific requirements.

 Find a Program

-Every student must apply to CapU through EducationPlannerBC, a website for applying to universities and colleges across British Columbia.
+Every student must apply to CapU through EducationPlannerBC.

-Visit Apply Now to make sure you're ready to fill in your application.
+Visit Apply Now to make sure you're ready to apply.

 • When you submit your application, you will need to pay a non-refundable application fee of C$135, which gives you the opportunity to apply for 2 programs.